cchesley2397/ImageMap/README.md

 With Node Package Manager installed, navigate to the **ImageMap\web-app** directory and run `npm install`.
 This will install the dependencies found in **package.json**.

+### Data Extraction

+Download the .zip or clone the repo using `git clone https://github.com/cchesley2397/ImageMap.git`.

+Install Pillow using pip.

 ## Dependencies

 ### Web Application
 **Node.js**